kumorig/qreki/README.md

 =====

 # What is this?
+A conversion from H.Takanos' QReki.awk into a node-module.
-A module that converts Gregorian dates into the old japanese lunar calendar "Kyuureki"(旧暦).
+It converts Gregorian dates into the old japanese lunar calendar "Kyuureki"(旧暦).

 # Why?
 You have to search long and in all japanese-sites to find this script.
 And it's not easily reproduced.